 The PCF shall also include an event of the "AfEventNotification" data type in the "evNotifs" attribute with the "event" attribute set to the value "ANI_REPORT".

-NOTE: The PCF receives the access network information from the SMF if it is previously requested by the AF or at PDU session termination or at the termination of all the service data flows of the AF session.
+NOTE: The PCF receives the access network information from the SMF if it is previously requested by the NF service consumer or at PDU session termination or at the termination of all the service data flows of the AF session.

-The PCF shall not invoke the Npcf_PolicyAuthorization_Notify service operation with the "event" attribute set to the value "ANI_REPORT" to report to the AF any subsequently received access network information, unless the AF sends a new request for access network information.
+The PCF shall not invoke the Npcf_PolicyAuthorization_Notify service operation with the "event" attribute set to the value "ANI_REPORT" to report to the NF service consumer any subsequently received access network information, unless the NF service consumer sends a new request for access network information.